engl_ish: Simulate your language. ish.

 Looking forward

-Currently, I can think of two major drawbacks to engl_ish.
+Currently, I can think of two major drawbacks to engl_ish

 The first is a model quality issue: infix punctuation isn’t supported.
 This means that we can’t generate words like “isn’t” or “can’t”.
 This is important for English contractions and possessives, though we still produce (in my humble opinion) quite a nice looking result.
 The lack of contractions isn’t immediately obvious when looking through the English text.
 However, in a language like French, where infix apostrophes are very important, this is obviously a major drawback (and is why I didn’t include a French example in the post).
 Totally non-hardcoded punctuation handling would be an even further improvement, as it would allow for unforeseen conventions, like the Spanish ¿ at the beginning of a question.

-The second drawback is a training issue: engl_ish is slow.
-Training the 4th order model on the NYT dataset took on the order of an hour, which is definitely a hindrance when you're trying to tweak and tune the model.
+is slow.
+Training the 4th order model on the NYT dataset took on the order of an hour, which is definitely a hindrance when you’re trying to tweak and tune the model.
 This could be improved substantially by parallelizing the training process, since each sentence could in principle train an individual model and then these could be aggregated.
-It would also be faster to use a numpy array to store the distributions and markov models, and just map the indices to strings of letters.
+It would also be faster to use a numpy

 I would love to get to these things in the future, but if you’re interested and would like to beat me to it, by all means go ahead!

-Want to know how engl_ish looks under the hood?
+looks under the hood?
 Check it out on Github!

 John Paton is a theoretical physics student turned data science consultant, working at KPMG in Amstelveen, the Netherlands.